 By 1894, Stevenson had become increasingly depressed, convinced the best of his work was behind him.
 He wrote that he wished his illnesses would kill him.
 On the evening of December 3, 1894, he collapsed, possibly due to a cerebral hemorrhage, and died.
 He is entombed at Mt.
 Vaea, at a spot overlooking the sea, with a tablet on which his poem “Requiem” is inscribed.

-Due in part to the rise of the modernist aesthetic, Stevenson's work fell out of favor.
-Criticized by figures such as Virginia Woolf, he was soon remembered only as a contributor to children's literature.
-For most of the 20th century he was excluded from the Oxford and Norton anthologies of literature entirely, though he is now included.
-According to an index of translated authors kept by UNESCO, Stevenson is ranked the 25th most translated author in the world, ahead of fellow Victorians Charles Dickens, Oscar Wilde, and Edgar Allan Poe.
+Due in part to the rise of the modernist aesthetic, Stevenson’s work fell out of favor.
+Criticized by figures such as Virginia Woolf, he was soon remembered only as a contributor to children’s literature.
+For most of the twentieth century, he was excluded from the Oxford and Norton anthologies of literature entirely, though he is now included.
+According to an index of translated authors kept by UNESCO, Stevenson is ranked the twenty-fifth most translated author in the world, ahead of fellow Victorians Charles Dickens, Oscar Wilde, and Edgar Allan Poe.